Asian Paints and St+art India Foundation Mark World Caring Day with Project Udaan - The Tribune

 Asian Paints’ expertise in material and colour innovation brought the vision to life with Royale Play textures, matte pastel emulsions, and tactile Nilaya fabrics and wallpapers.
 These elements create an engaging, multi-sensory environment that stimulates exploration while offering grounding.
 The matte finishes reduce glare for visual ease, while sensory rugs, pompom-textured surfaces, and cocoon-like structures cater to diverse sensory needs.

-Since 2014, St+art India Foundation has been working across the country to reimagine public spaces through art, making creativity more accessible and inclusive.
-In a country where art is often confined to galleries and a select audience, St+art fosters new ways of experiencing art--bringing it into the everyday lives of people and bridging socio-cultural divides.
+About St+art India Since 2014, St+art India Foundation has been working across the country to reimagine public spaces through art, making creativity more accessible and inclusive.
+In a country where art is often confined to galleries and a select audience, St+art fosters new ways of experiencing art—bringing it into the everyday lives of people and bridging socio-cultural divides.

 Through art districts, festivals, and public interventions, St+art has transformed urban landscapes across 25+ cities, creating meaningful engagements between communities, artists, institutions, and local governments.
 Over the last decade, the foundation has facilitated 500+ artist collaborations, producing over 600 murals and installations in India’s major cities.
 These projects have not only revitalized cityscapes but have also provided platforms for cultural exchange, dialogue, and collective expression.